WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 ### Testing
 One of the acceptance criteria for the store conversion PRs should be 100% unit test coverage for the store module, and added e2e tests for the component changes.
 It is also important to ensure that e2e tests cover both SSR and client-side rendering.
+One of the acceptance criteria for the store conversion PRs should be 100% unit test coverage for the store module, and added e2e tests for the component changes.
+It is also important to ensure that e2e tests cover both SSR and client-side rendering.
 Pinia Docs has a cookbook page about testing Pinia stores, and testing components that use Pinia stores.
-Please note, that the page is for Vue 3 version, and needs slight updates to the setup of `TestingPinia` to work properly with the current version of Openverse (Nuxt 2, Vue 2, `composition-api`).
-The PR for the conversion of the `search` store will have an example of the setup.
+Please note that the setup for component testing with Vue 2 is [slightly different from the Vue 3 setup](https://pinia.vuejs.org/cookbook/testing.html#unit-test-components-vue-2).

 ## Steps